 At Holberton School, there are no formal teachers and no formal courses.
 Instead, our teaching methodology is completely project centered.
 We give our students increasingly difficult programming challenges to solve, with minimal initial directions on how to solve them.
-As a result, students naturally learn look for the theory and tools they need, how to understand them and use them, how to work together and to help each other.
+As a result, students naturally learn the theory and tools they need, how to understand them and use them, how to work together and to help each other.

 This method of education has been used by top universities overseas to train thousands of world-class software engineers.
 Today, those software engineers are working at Google, Facebook, Apple, Uber, Docker and thousands of other companies in the US and around the world.